changeworld/azure-docs.ja-jp/articles/data-lake-store/data-lake-store-security-overview.md

 <properties
-   pageTitle="Data Lake Store のセキュリティの概要 | Microsoft Azure" description="Azure Data Lake Store がセキュリティが強化されたビッグ データ ストアであることを学習します" services="data-lake-store" documentationCenter="" authors="nitinme"
+   pageTitle="Overview of security in Data Lake Store | Microsoft Azure" description="Understand how Azure Data Lake Store is a more secure big data store" services="data-lake-store" documentationCenter="" authors="nitinme"